 Remove FSHS 200 Sexuality and Health from the degree in elementary education.
-Total number of credit hours will go from 129 to 127.
+Total number of credit hours will go from $\frac{129}{127}$.

 Rationale: The Kansas State Department of Education has changed the licensure standards in elementary education concerning health education, human movement, and physical activity.
 The previous standard included human sexuality but the new standard does not include this topic.
 Consequently, FSHS 200 Sexuality and Health can be dropped from the program; the health content from this course is being added to another existing required course.

 b.
-Graduate Education - Approve the following course and curriculum changes approved by the Graduate Council on December 5, 2006:
+Graduate Education - Fairchild moved to approve the following course and curriculum changes approved by the Graduate Council on December 5, 2006: